gcfrxbots/IntRX/README.md

 DevLog:

+STILL 9/21 because last night's changes were at 3am:

+Cooldowns work!
+Individual cooldowns for every command, configurable from the spreadsheet.

+The AHK Library for python is no longer needed since AHK is all external.

+AHK Scripts will need to be run as admin.

+FO3/NV are now fully functional.
+Script works the same way but just needed a slightly longer delay.

 Also 9/21

 Made a quick fix to make every bethesda game use the same function and script.
 Skyrim, FO4, and Oblivion work.

 FONV seems to work about half the time, so I'll make a new script for it a bit later to make sure it works consistently.

 I can't for the life of me get FO3 to start, but I assume it's the exact same as NV.